 It’s that time of year.
 The time of year where baking and eating cookies is as routine as brushing your teeth.
 For instance, this morning, I came to work (on a Monday), and two of my coworkers had brought homemade cookies and left them out on the common table before 10 a.m.
 And when I went to a holiday party this past weekend, the first edible item that greeted me was a giant, rotating lazy Susan platter of cookies.
 Given this ubiquitousness nature of cookies this time of year, I decided I had to do the only reasonable thing: share a new cookie recipe with you.

 And because I am an unashamed chocolate lover, these are Triple Chocolate Cookies!
-These cookies are really rich and chocolatey (there are three kinds of chocolate), a bit more like a brownie than traditional cookie, and they taste like a mug of hot cocoa when eaten warm.
-The dense, brownie-ish texture is a result of (a) using very little flour (just over a half cup), using nut butter as the primary fat source, (c) and using lots of melted dark chocolate in the batter.
+These cookies are really rich and chocolatey (there are three kinds of chocolate), a bit more like a brownie than traditional cookie, and they taste like a mug of hot chocolate when eaten warm.
+The dense, brownie-ish texture is a result of (a) using very little flour (just over a half cup), using nut or seed butter as the primary fat source, (c) and using lots of melted dark chocolate in the batter.

 But before you go thinking that these cookies are too naughty for you, let me remind you that they are vegan, oil-free, and easily made gluten-free!
 Regarding the flour, I use an organic, unbleached all-purpose flour, but a gluten-free flour blend would work well if you are avoiding gluten.
 I’ve tried a similar cookie recipe with an all-purpose gluten-free flour with good results.
 Plus, there’s not very much flour in the recipe, so there won’t be a big difference.